 The only hard part about a green behavior is trying it out long enough for it to become a habit.
 Then it is just as easy to do as whatever you were doing before.
 Those who were living in Marin in the mid-1970’s remember living through a long drought, and probably think back with a certain amount of pride to the stringent conservation habits we developed back then, and remember that it was not a painful sacrifice, but a good common cause.
 And we did it with humor and spirit.

-If all of the 7000 Marin Sierra Club members did some fine tuning of our daily habits, the effect would be enormous.
+If all Marin Sierra Club members did some fine tuning of our daily habits, the effect would be enormous.
 And if each member inspired others, who knows what kind of ripple effect there would be?